The other day I saw a post by a friend of mine, they had been posting similar things over the past month or so, out of a great sense of despair.

 Que sera, sera.

 Being a child of deaf adults means we experience the same prejudices and take on the parental roles, regardless.
 Our life experiences may differ yet to a counsellor, the symptoms are the same.

 Don’t forget, my parents are deaf.
-Therefore, I understand.
+Therefore, I do understand.
 My sister understands.
 My children understand.
 My friends, also understand.
 You (will) understand.

 ~ SJ (Sara Jae)